sxie22/GASP-python/docs/usage.md

    * **halve_offspring_prob**

-(Only for interface geometry) Specifies the probability to halve the offspring cell made by mating.
+Only allies to the [interface geometry](#iface_geometry)) Specifies the probability to halve the offspring cell made by mating.
 This is introduced to explore small area structures as the search often progresses towards large area structures. (large area results in more surface relaxation and more fit organisms).
 Optional, defaults to 0.25.

 [Go back to Contents](#contents)